HaydenJF/CPSC406-Chess-Project/README.md

 ## Install python chess library
     pip3 install chess

+## Download Requirements
+Type:
-## source venv/bin/activate
+    source venv/bin/activate

-## Run the program
-Okay I fixed the stockfish thing.
-So all you need to do is install the requirements.txt file and run main.py.
+This should give you the ability to see (venv) next to your name in terminal.
+Make sure you are using python3.10.6.
+    python3 --verion
+Make sure the requirements are installed:
+    pip3 install -r requirements.txt
+Now run main.py:
+    python3 main.py